 All this together created a venue that’s offering you the chance to walk through many significant stages of human history while enjoying the sun, the colors, vibes, and great food and drinks!

-About that never ending list… After 9 visits in Rome, my personal list of things to see is still just continuosly growing… So all I have to say for now: Alla prossima volta Roma!
+About that never-ending list… After 10 visits to Rome, my personal list of things to see is still just continuously growing… So all I have to say for now: Alla prossima volta Roma!

 Piazza Navona is one of the most popular squares in Rome.
 It’s located in the historic center of the city, near the main road called Corso Vittorio Emmanuele II.